NMRQLresearch/tanalysis/README.md

 ### Issues and Feature Requests

 Tanalysis is a work in progress.
 Comments, suggestions and queries are welcome.
-Please contact
+Please contact us!

 ### Getting Started: Example usage